- Population: 17.5 million

 What still needs to be done?

 We will continue to support uprooted Syrians and host communities, with a particular focus on women and children.
-The IRC is also committed to reaching the most vulnerable and hard-to-access areas throughout the country.
-We will continue to expand our programmes based on where there is the greatest need.
+The IRC is committed to reaching the most vulnerable and hard-to-access areas throughout the country.

-IRC teams and partners currently reach 1.3 million people in Syria and neighbouring countries with lifesaving support.
+IRC teams and partners currently reach over 1.2 million people inside Syria and in neighbouring countries—Jordan, Iraq and Lebanon—with lifesaving support.
 In the next several years, we’ll focus on the following areas:

 As a global leader in safety, the IRC will continue to identify safety risks in camps and rural and urban communities.
 We help survivors of abuse access safe spaces, or take services to them via mobile health teams, and mobile outreach to women and girls.